 But what about young people?
 Are they especially vulnerable to the messages and values that social media influencers promote?

-A recent study proved in the journal Pediatrics found that social media influencers significantly impact how teenagers think about themselves and their bodies.
+A recent study in Pediatrics found that social media influencers significantly impact how teenagers think about themselves and their bodies.

 The study surveyed 1,500 14-year-olds in the United Kingdom and found that those who followed more than six social media influencers were likelier to compare themselves to others and worry about their appearance and diet.